-- a.
-Loss is the fact of no longer having something or having less of it than before.3 - b.
-Loss is the disadvantage you suffer when a valuable and useful thing is taken away.4 - c.
-Decrease in amount, magnitude or degree.5 - d.
-The amount of an insured's financial detriment by death or damage that the insurer is liable for.6 - 43.
-Loss, as that word is commonly used, need neither be direct nor physical. - 44.
+- c.
+Decrease in amount, magnitude or degree.4 - d.
+The amount of an insured's financial detriment by death or damage that the insurer is liable for.5 - 44.
+Loss, as that word is commonly used, need neither be direct nor physical. - 45.
 The Business Income, Extra Expense and Civil Authority provisions of the Policy were triggered by damage and loss caused by COVID-19, the related closure orders issued by local, state and federal authorities, and Plaintiff's inability to use and/or restricted use of the Covered Property.